Fudan-iGEM/2025-wiki/pages/model.md

 Remarkably, the answers provided by both AI models converged with the key conclusions drawn from our mathematical model, reinforcing the credibility of our findings.
 The models independently highlighted the following optimal choices:

 1. Fast-FT as the preferred timer variant, aligning with our analysis of maturation times relative to the yeast cell cycle (~87 minutes).
-2. A periodic promoter strategy, exemplified by the Ash1 promoter, which naturally expresses during the late M phase[^7] and enables precise "timestamping" of daughter cells at division.
+2. A periodic promoter strategy, exemplified by the Ash1_AIpro[^7] promoter, which expresses during the late M phase and enables precise "timestamping" of daughter cells at division.
 3. The necessity for short pulse widths (≈10–15 min), which ensures optimal temporal resolution within a single cell cycle.
 4. A medium-strength promoter, which provides the best balance between signal intensity and biological burden, ensuring reliable signal detection without saturating the fluorescence detectors.